MichaelELeonard/NoSQL-Challenge/README.md

 We then needed to do some cleaning and updating of the database to prepare it for analysis.
 The geocode.longitude & geocode.latitude variables were cast to doubles, any non 1-5  Rating Values to Null, and RatingValues were cast to an intergers

 The first five results in the database were checked to ensure that the changes were implemented correctly.
-The following code was used to ensure that the changes were made correctly:

 <img src="Pics/Update8.png" width="581" height="294">